mangledbottles/iPhone-BankBalance/README.md

-# A simple and secure application for viewing your bank account balances with one-touch.
+# Bank Balance

-Works with both "Allied Irish Banks" and "Bank of Ireland" online banking services.
+A simple and secure application for viewing your bank account balances with one-touch that works with both "Allied Irish Banks" and "Bank of Ireland" online banking services.

 Main Features
 --------------